TykTechnologies/tyk-docs/tyk-docs/content/plugins.md

 ## How It Works

-The diagram below illustrates a high level architectural overview for how Tyk interacts with plugins.
+The diagram below illustrates a high level architectural overview for how Tyk Gateway interacts with plugins.

        +--------------+       +----------------+       +--------------+
        |              |       |                |       |              |